 When the days get longer and the sun shines brighter, we all start to get a bit of "spring fever" here in Tahoe.
 Nothing beats dusting off the patio furniture and enjoying a cold one in the sunshine while looking out at the lake.
-In honor of these fleeting early spring moments and daydreams of summer afternoons, we thought we'd share our top ten restaurant patios (for dining and drinking) in North Lake Tahoe.
+In honor of the sunny and warm days ahead of us, we thought we'd share our top 10 North Lake Tahoe restaurant patios (for dining and drinking).
 For more dining and restaurant information, browse our Lake Tahoe Dining Guide.

 Cottonwood overlooks downtown Truckee from what used to be a turn-of-the-century ski lodge.
 A year round go-to spot for locals and visitors alike, in the summer, you can sit on the deck and enjoy a view of the whole town.
 Known for their Whole Leaf Caesar and hearty entrees, Cottonwood is a perfect place for the whole family.
 Local's Tip: Order the burger and a French Margarita.

 Attached to the Sunnyside Lodge, this classic Tahoe restaurant features one of our favorite outdoor decks, right on the water of Lake Tahoe.
 Whether you arrive by boat or park out front, come early — even though the deck is spacious, it fills up fast in nice weather.
 Local's Tip: Order the fish tacos.